DOI-USGS/OWDI-Lower-Colorado-Drought-Vis/README.md

-# OWDI-Lower-Colorado-Drought-Vis
+# Drought in the Colorado River Basin: Insights using open data
-Lower Colorado Drought Visualization
+A collaborative activity of the [Open Water Data Initiative](http://acwi.gov/spatial/owdi/)

-to run this application locally,
+To run this application locally,

 `cd public_html`
 `python -m SimpleHTTPServer 8000`